zeyongj/Fake-News-Stance-Detection/source/README.md

 ## Introduction

-- This is the source folder of team AWSL's final project of CMPT 413/713: Natural Language Processing.
+- This is the output folder of team AWSL's final project of CMPT 413/713: Natural Language Processing.
 - The team AWSL consists of the following students.
     - Zeyong Jin, zeyongj@sfu.ca
     - Zhi Feng, zhif@sfu.ca